 - 6. Enter your password again in the appropriate data field, - 7.
 Define the Power-On Password Changeable by User field.
 The choices are: - Yes The power-on password can be changed without entering the administrator password, if the administrator password is set. - No The power-on password cannot be changed unless the administrator password is entered, if the administrator password is set. - 8.
-To change an administrator password, select Change Administrator Password from the Administrator Password menu, and follow the instructions on the screen.
+To change an administrator password, select Change Administrator Password from the Administrator Password menu; then press Enter.
+Press Esc to exit.